prakhar1989/docker-curriculum/tutorial/src/index.md

 ## Conclusion

 And that's a wrap!
 After a long, exhaustive but fun tutorial you are now ready to take the container world by storm!
 If you followed along till the very end then you should definitely be proud of yourself.
-You learnt how to setup Docker, run your own containers, play with static and dynamic websites and most importantly got hands on experience with deploying your applications to the cloud!
+You learned how to setup Docker, run your own containers, play with static and dynamic websites and most importantly got hands on experience with deploying your applications to the cloud!

 I hope that finishing this tutorial makes you more confident in your abilities to deal with servers.
 When you have an idea of building your next app, you can be sure that you'll be able to get it in front of people with minimal effort.

 ### Next Steps

 Your journey into the container world has just started!
 My goal with this tutorial was to whet your appetite and show you the power of Docker.
 In the sea of new technology, it can be hard to navigate the waters alone and tutorials such as this one can provide a helping hand.
 This is the Docker tutorial I wish I had when I was starting out.
-Hopefully it served its purpose of getting you excited about containers so that you no longer have to watch the action from the sides.
+Hopefully, it served its purpose of getting you excited about containers so that you no longer have to watch the action from the sides.

 Below are a few additional resources that will be beneficial.
 For your next project, I strongly encourage you to use Docker.
 Keep in mind - practice makes perfect!